 Jasmine’s work in community development began while studying Nonprofit Management and Africana Studies at IUPUI.
 While at IUPUI, she was able to start a fellowship in 2018 that introduced her to Groundwork Indy.
 When she joined Groundwork Indy as a staff member, her responsibilities were to assist in the Green Team Program and coordinate various projects that Groundwork is involved in, such as days of service, annual fishing events, artist opportunities, etc. In addition to her love for community development, youth, and the environment, she is also an artist and owns a business that specializes in plant-based skincare.

 Community Outreach Organizer

 Kay (she/they) is a programming assistant focused on community engagement and youth development.
 Indianapolis born and raised, she is a Purdue grad trained in anthropology and public health with interests in archives, education, and medical humanities.
 In her work, she’s involved in community healing and progress through storytelling and incorporation of nature into everyday life.
-Kay manages the Green Team’s partnerships with local organizations meant to expand their skills, and assists neighbors with a variety of community-led environmental justice actions.
+Kay manages the Green Team’s partnerships with local organizations meant to expand their skills and sense of possibility, and assists neighbors with community-led environmental justice actions.
 When not at Groundwork, she’s learning more about the Blues, running, bartending, or spending time with family.

 Zaynab has ten years of experience in office management and a passion for youth and young adult mentorship.
 With a certificate in Business Management, she managed the commercial cleaning of several buildings per day for seven years, and has done project coordination.
 Growing up in nature, Zaynab learned her gardening skills from her grandmother as a child and is excited to be in an environmental justice space.
 She has acquired two certificates in advocacy and has offered her expertise in case management and finding resources for our youth.